AyushDhimann/Stable-Diffusion-Linux/README.md

 Check the load and usage of your CPU and GPU:

-1. Open a new terminal on the same machine.
+1. Open a new terminal of the same machine.

 2. Navigate to the directory where this repository is installed.
 3. Run this command